Generic selectors

 “The Torah Commands: “YHWH your Elohim you must fear, and him you must serve and by his name you must swear” (Deut.
 6:13).
 Whenever ‘swear’ is condemned or used negatively in the Tanach it always refers to swearing falsely.
 See e.g. Zec.
 5:3, Ecc.
 9:2”

-Clearly, both ancient and modern Jews recognize that the Law of God given to Moses establishes and allows the swearing of oaths.
+Clearly both ancient and modern Jews recognize that the Law of God given to Moses establishes and allows the swearing of oaths.
 Ancient Hebrew texts and the modern Jewish perspective of James 5:12 (and Matthew 5:34) consistently regard these scriptures as referring to swearing false oaths.
 This is also consistent with the example of the apostle Paul.

 SUMMARY: Scripture absolutely attests that Jesus Christ did not and could not change the Law of God.
 Furthermore, Jesus Christ never forbid the swearing of all oaths, only the swearing false oaths!
 He preserved the Law of God given to Moses by upholding it in the New Testament Scripture, which is also established by Hebrew documents and scholars.
-In truth, He “fulfilled” the Law, as promised in Matthew 5:17-18, by prohibiting ALL false oaths regardless of whom or what they were sworn by.
+In truth, He “fulfilled” the Law, as promised in Matthew 5:17-18, by prohibiting all false oaths regardless of whom or what they were sworn by.

 CHAPTER 3